Highland Community Planning Partnership

 Resources

-The Highland Community Planning Partnership aims to signpost Community Partnerships, community groups, partners, organisations, and other key groups and agencies to resources which may help them to tackle inequalities and prevent disadvantage across Highland.
+The HCPP aims to signpost Community Partnerships, community groups, partners, organisations, and other key groups and agencies to Legislation and Resources to support Community Planning.
+Click Resources Page below for further information.